NeuralMMO/beta/rst/game_wiki.rst

 **Move 1 tile in any available direction**

-- Agents cannot move off of the game space, or toward obstacle tiles like water and stone.
+- Agents cannot move off of the game space, or **into water.**
 - As the game progresses, the action space becomes constrained as a fog encircles the board.
-Agents take increasing damage in tiles covered in fog, and all gradually move towards the center of the game space.
+Agents cannot be in tiles covered in fog, and all gradually move towards the center of the game space.

 **Attack an Agent - either NPC or from another team**

 - Attack can only be against one other Agent or NPC
-- To attack, your Agent must be within three tiles in Chebyshev distance as the opponent -- **within a 7x7 square around your Agent.**
+- To attack, your Agent must be within three tiles of the opponent (within a 7x7 square around your Agent).

 **Inventory Management**

-Inventory capacity is 12 items, including armor, weapon, tools, ammunition, and consumables.
-Each item except ammunitions takes one inventory space.
-Ammunitions of the same type and level can be stacked infinitely in one inventory space.
-If an Agent's inventory is full, it cannot harvest or loot new item.
-To manage inventory, an Agent can
+Inventory capacity is 12 items, including armor, weapon, tools, and consumables.

-- List an item in the Market, which remains on the inventory until sold
+- Buy or Sell in the Market
-- Destroy an item if no market value and instantly make a space available
+- Destroy an item if no market value
-- Give an item to a team mate, which is **only permitted when standing on the same tile**
+- **Giving an item to a team mate is only permitted when standing on the same tile**

 .. dropdown:: About the Observation Space

-    Each agent's observation consists of the current tick, its id, its nearby 15x15 visible tiles, up to 100 entities within its vision, its own inventory, and the global market listings.
+    Each agent observes a groups of entities comprising nearby tiles and agents, its own inventory, and the market.
+Continuous and discrete tensors of attributes parametrize each entity group.
+An extra variable *N* counts the number of entities per group.

 .. code-block:: python
   :caption: Observation space of a single agent

   observation_space(agent_id) = {
         'AgentId': Discrete(1),
-        'CurrentTick': Discrete(1),
-        'Entity' :Box(-1048576.0, 1048576.0, (100, 23), float32),
+        'Entity' :Box(-1048576.0, 1048576.0, (100, 22), float32),
         'Inventory': Box(-1048576.0, 1048576.0, (12, 16), float32),
         'Market': Box(-1048576.0, 1048576.0, (640, 16), float32),
+        'Tick': Box(-1048576.0, 1048576.0, (1, 1), float32),
         'Tile': Box(-1048576.0, 1048576.0, (225, 3), float32)
     }